Protecting the things that matter

 You may want to set up an online inventory of these details

-which can be stored away from your home.
+which can be stored away from your

 The Insurance Council of Australia's website, Understand

-Insurance, has a contents
+Insurance, also has an online contents

 insurance calculator to help work out the value of your